-At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Lifetime Limited Warranty" against structural defects in material and workmanship of the hull, deck and stringer for 2016 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) for Coastal Edition Boats from the date of sale to the first purchaser.
-The sale must be completed within five (5) years or five hundred (500) hours (whichever occurs first) and three (3) years or three hundred (300) hours (whichever occurs first) for Coastal Edition boats.
-The limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
+At Nautique Boat Company, Inc.'s discretion, the remaining portion of the Nautique "Lifetime Limited Warranty" against structural defects in material and workmanship of the hull, deck, and stringer for 2017 model boats can be transferred, for a nominal fee, to the second purchaser within five (5) years or five hundred (500) hours (whichever occurs first) from the in-service date of the first purchaser.
+This limited warranty will be transferred upon the receipt and verification of: (1) this completed form, (2) a copy of the purchase receipt, (3) a payment of \$300.00, payable to "Nautique Boat Company, Inc." These documents MUST BE RECEIVED WITHIN 15 DAYS OF THE SALE DATE.
 The warranty will be transferred retroactive to the sale date.
 Refer to the warranty policy for details.